BrendanrBoone/GymRoutineGenerator/README.md

 ### To do

+> add clock and day selector on homeScreen
+> create two different screens for RoutineScreen: one as a list, another as flashcards; button on top right to toggle between them; make routines stored in appcontext

 > rework to gym counter app
 > basic framework:
 > home screen: choose what work out day (button/drawer). big button to generate